wp-plugins/prosperent-prosperlinks/README.txt

 Tags: Prosperent, affiliate, links, Prosperent.com, monetize, make money, affiliate marketing, wordpress seo, seo wordpress, search engine optimization, advertising, earn money, easy, revenue
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.3
+Stable tag: 1.4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Contains a link-optimizer and link-affiliator to easily monetize links already in your blog.
+Contains aut-linker, link-optimizer and link-affiliator to easily monetize links already in your blog.

 == Description ==

 This plugin contains the following Prosperent tools:

+Auto-Linker- Easily link words using the Auto-Linker shortcode or Auto Link in Content to send product links to merchants.
 Link Optimizer- Takes a merchant URL and tries to find a higher converting/ higher paying merchant to send the click to.
 Link Affiliator- Detects URLs for the merchants we work with, and on click turns those links into affiliate URLs.